centuries, hotels and coaching inns provided places for weary travelers to lay

 Tourist Camps (also known as auto-parks) sprouted up to solve this problem.
 At first, they didn’t provide much in the way of amenities, just a place to park and pitch a tent without a landowner complaining.
 Cities or other municipalities frequently provided the space, and often for free.
 By 1922, more than 1000 automobile tourist camps had sprung up along the United States byways.

 camps from becoming a place for tramps to live.
 It also helped to cover the

-Over time, a market for private camps with more amenities appeared.
+market for private camps with more amenities appeared.
 Well water with a spigot

 By the early 1930s cabin camps (aka cottage camps) began replacing tourist camps.
 Often, the cabins were arranged in a U-shape with a parking area in the center.